 Add the vinegar

 - Add the vinegar and sea salt and stir briefly.
 Once you add the vinegar, curds will form.
-Let the mixture sit for 20 minutes undisturbed1 pinch sea salt, fine ground, 3 tbsp white distilled vinegar
+Let the mixture sit for 20 minutes undisturbed1 pinch sea salt, 3 tbsp white distilled vinegar

 Drain the Ricotta